Ahtesham18112011/VSDSquadron_FM/README.md

    The RGB LED driver manages the LED outputs

-   * current controllled output with minimum current setting
+* Current controllled output with minimum current setting.
+* Blue LED at maximum brightness.
+* Red and green at minimum brightness.